Last updated on July 25th, 2024 at 01:21 pm

 CAMPING GEAR

-- Tent (and poles) or jungle hammock
+- Tent or jungle hammock

 - Sand stakes and hard-ground stakes